lucascontee/FalaCidade/README.md

 ## 📂 Estrutura do Projeto

-O repositório está organizado separando claramente as responsabilidades do Cliente e do Servidor:
+O repositório está organizado separando as responsabilidades do frontend e do backend:

 ```text
 📦 FalaCidade